incentivebeats/pso_pc-linux/resources/pso_pc-patcher/patches/README.md

 ## Patch files

 All commands below assume they are run from the patcher repo root.
+This patcher assumes you are using binaries used on other servers and distributed online.
+If you are using original binaries from the 2001 ISO files, these patches will not likely work.

 ### `autorun_exe_region_bypass.toml`